How exactly does a one-ton Liberty Bell replica disappear?

 Phil Tovrea’s 1950 Liberty Bell replica disappeared in plain sight, in the country’s fifth largest city.
 It would rise triumphantly from overgrown brush when a new property owner redeveloped the land in 2004.

-In 1976, as a renewed wave of patriotic spirit was sweeping the nation, the Liberty Bell replicas were called back into service to ring out for the Bicentennial celebration.
+In 1976, as a renewed patriotic spirit was sweeping the nation, the Liberty Bell replicas were called back into service to peal out in celebration of the Bicentennial.

 A number of states had to scramble to pull their bells out of storage and make necessary repairs.
 Illinois found themselves in a bit of a pickle — they had lost their Liberty Bell.
-Some old fashioned gumshoe work led to a tip that the bell was stationed at a fire house on the fairgrounds north of Springfield.
+Some old-fashioned gumshoe work led to the discovery of the bell at a firehouse on the fairgrounds north of Springfield.

-Gibson explained the missing bell was one of three replicas located in DC He clarified it is not the gihugeic replica at Union Station, nor is it the replica located on the grounds of the Treasury Building, directly across from the White House.
+Gibson explained the missing bell was one of three replicas he knew to be located in DC.
+He clarified it is not the gihugeic Americal Legion Freedom Bell at Union Station, nor is it the replica located on the grounds of the Treasury Building, directly across from the White House.

-My in-laws pose with the gigantic Liberty Bell replica in 2007
+My in-laws pose with a whole lotta Liberty in 2007

-Compiled from the various stories, here is the missing bell’s provenance:
+Compiled from the various sources, here is the missing bell’s provenance:

-1955: The bell is moved a few yards away to a small park in front of the District Building, becoming a landmark meet-up spot for District residents.
+1955: The bell takes another short trip to a small park in front of the District Building and is placed on a concrete base.
+The bell becomes a landmark meet-up spot for District residents.

 The missing DC Liberty Bell in front of the District Building.
 Photo courtesy of Josh Gibson, DC Council

-January 21, 1961: As John F. Kennedy’s inaugural parade motors down Pennsylvania avenue, he calls the place a dump.
+January 21, 1961: As John F. Kennedy’s inaugural parade motors down Pennsylvania Avenue, he calls the place a dump.
 The president-elect remarks that the area doesn’t look the “the main street of the main city of the main country”.
-A decades-long renovation plan commences.
+As a response, the PADC, a decades-long renovation plan is hatched.

 July 30, 1981: The bell is declared missing.

-Gibson identified G & C Construction, the contractor rebuilding the sidewalks outside the Wilson Building, as the the last people to see the bell alive and called on the public to send in any photos, memories or clues they had.
+Gibson called on the public to send in any photos, memories or clues they had.

-The hottest tip Gibson got was about a Liberty Bell replica spotted in the Fort Lincoln cemetery in nearby Brendwood, MD.
+The hottest tip Gibson got was about a Liberty Bell replica spotted in the Fort Lincoln Cemetery.
 It turned out to be a genuine Paccard bell, but cast in 1976.
+The 1976 replicas can be distinguished from the 1950 bells by their ornamental surface crack and lack of serial number.

 The Fort Lincoln Cemetery Liberty Bell replica, photo: Josh Gibson, DC Council

-If the bell is ever to be found, Gibson feels strongly it will be through an interview with someone who knows something, not by combing through musty archives — both of which he’s been doing since July.
+If the bell is ever to be found, Gibson feels strongly it will be through an interview with someone who knows something, not by combing through musty archives — both of which he’s been doing since July of 2017.

 “I’ve tracked down virtually all the personnel on both sides and sadly no one has provided that magic clue.”
 Gibson laments.